 Spitfire Audio was founded by two award-winning composers: Christian Henson and Paul Thomson.
 Born out of their shared dissatisfaction for string sample libraries, they pooled their resources and decided to record their own string samples at the legendary Air Studios in London.
 Initially, they invited a limited number of friends and associates to own copies of their samples, but whispers of this private sample club soon started to echo across the Atlantic Ocean throughout the composer community.
 Within a year, some of the most renowned composers in film and television signed up, so Paul and Christian decided to take their samples public.

-12 years since becoming sample library developers, Spitfire Audio has recorded and released over 60 sample libraries.
+To date, Spitfire Audio has recorded and released over 100 sample libraries.
 We have collaborated with some of the biggest names in media composition, including Hans Zimmer, Eric Whitacre, Ólafur Arnalds & the London Contemporary Orchestra.
-Our sounds are heard in everything, from major Hollywood film scores, to recordings by Radiohead & U2.
-Paul & Christian’s initial side project is now a thriving international music technology enterprise, with a uniquely experienced and diverse workforce, all focused on a shared mission: to inspire a generation of film composers.
+Our sounds are heard in everything, from major Hollywood film scores to recordings by Radiohead and U2.
+Paul and Christian’s initial side project is now a thriving international music technology enterprise, with a uniquely experienced and diverse workforce, all focused on a shared mission: to inspire a generation of composers.
 Our composer team remains at the centre of the business, drawing on their own experience as obsessive music makers to explore the needs and wants of their fellow composers.